thesuhas/CS302-SE-Notes/Unit 2/04 Software Architecture.md

 ### Component and Connector Structure

-- **Component** or **Processing Element** software that connects input to outputs.
+- **Component** or **Processing Element** software that converts input to outputs.
 Could do a computation, or act as a server.
 (I think it's just a component in a system?)
 - **Data** is the information to be processed or that has already been processed.
 - **Connecting Element** connects the components and the data.